clyve345/Video-Classification-for-Misinformation-Mitigation-on-TikTok/README.md

 git clone https://github.com/yourusername/Video-Classification-for-Misinformation-Mitigation-on-TikTok.git
 ```

-3. Navigate to the project directory:
+2. Navigate to the project directory:
 ```bash
 cd Video-Classification-for-Misinformation-Mitigation-on-TikTok
 ```
-3.Run the Python scripts to perform the analysis and view results.
+3. Run the Python scripts to perform the analysis and view results.

 ## Contributing
 Currently, this project is not open for contributions.
 However, feel free to explore the models and use them as a reference for your data analytics projects.